ismaelbelhaouari/ismaelbelhaouari/README.md

 ## About Me

-- 🌱 I’m currently a 2nd year student at the university of maastricht
+- 🌱 I’m currently a 2nd year bachelor student at the university of Maastricht studying Data science and artificial intelligence
 - 👀 I’m interested in Machine learning, Natural language processing, Data analysis and image/video processing
 - 💼 I work as a Data scientist.
 - 🎓 I hold a degree in Data science and Artificial intelligence.